naver/billboard.js/README.md

 > [!NOTE]
 > - For migration from C3.js, check out the [migration guide](https://github.com/naver/billboard.js/wiki/How-to-migrate-from-C3.js%3F).
-> - If has an issue bundling for legacy browsers, check out "[How to bundle for legacy browsers?](https://github.com/naver/billboard.js/wiki/How-to-bundle-for-legacy-browsers%3F)".
+> - If you have an issue bundling for legacy browsers, check out "[How to bundle for legacy browsers?](https://github.com/naver/billboard.js/wiki/How-to-bundle-for-legacy-browsers%3F)".

 ## Basic usage example